morgade/grow-budget-advisor/README.md

 ### Mind The Hippo Team

-We've been working together for almost ten years in several projects and endeavours, always delivering state of the art simplicity.
+We've been working together for almost ten years in several projects and endeavors, always delivering state of the art simplicity.

 -- André Luiz Teixeira Novaes | @altn80 | andre.novaes@gmail.com